jmcavalcante/MFPy/README.md

 </p>

 The interface follows the same logic as the notebook, for each test you need to indicate the folder containing the .csv files.
-However, with an interface, you can better control each parameter of the fit, such as the initial kick, the boundary values and make any corrections before writing the .tir file.
+However, with an interface, you can better control each parameter of the fit, such as the initial guess, the boundary values and make any corrections before writing the .tir file.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/8de5996d-cee5-465a-bfbc-39bbe5858a23" alt="image">
 </p>